kevfo/TeamAthena2022/README.md

 ### MOOCs

-If you prefer MOOCs to books (or just want a certificate), then you can consider taking the following MOOCs for free (recall that all NTU students have free Coursera access to MOOCs from other institutions)
+If you prefer MOOCs to books (or just want a certificate), then you can consider taking the following MOOCs for free (recall that all NTU students have free Coursera access to MOOCs from other institutions):

 1.  [**R Programming**](https://www.coursera.org/learn/r-programming?specialization=jhu-data-science) *by Johns Hopkins University*